mvolkmann/blog/src/htmx.md

 The server can be implemented using any programming language and server framework.
+This is referred to as "Hypermedia On Whatever you'd Like" (HOWL).
 The server typically plays two roles.
 First, it serves static files such as HTML, CSS, JavaScript, and images.
 Second, it responds to HTTP requests by returning HTML.